 Waterfalls are a favourite subject of artists and photographers alike.
 Discussing painting and literature, Brian J. Hudson points out that “the popularity of waterfalls appears to have grown considerably between the seventeenth and nineteenth centuries [.. in] the period of the Grand Tour” (2012: 105).
+This was the era in which rich young men toured around Europe, taking in the sights.
 Incidentally, it’s also a period of folk tales and legends.

 The force of the water has a sense of energy often missing from streams or even rivers.
 So it’s hardly surprising that legends might spring up about these wonderful sites.
 And people love to visit them!
 Niagara Falls, straddling the US/Canadian border, welcomes around 14 million visitors every year.